privacypatterns/patterns/patterns/Informed-Secure-Passwords.md

 ### [Related Patterns]
 <!-- Supporting and conflicting patterns-->

-This pattern _complements_ [Unusual Activities](Unusual-Activities), [Informed Credential Selection](Informed-Credential-Selection), [Appropriate-Privacy-Icons](Appropriate-Privacy-Icons), [Icons-for-Privacy-Policies](Icons-for-Privacy-Policies), and [Privacy-Color-Coding](Privacy-Color-Coding).
+This pattern _complements_ [Unusual Activities](Unusual-activities), [Informed Credential Selection](Informed-Credential-Selection), [Appropriate-Privacy-Icons](Appropriate-Privacy-Icons), [Icons-for-Privacy-Policies](Icons-for-Privacy-Policies), [Privacy Labels](Privacy-Labels), and [Privacy-color-coding](Privacy-color-coding).

-While [Unusual Activities](Unusual-Activities) establishes access norms for authentication, this pattern focuses on encouraging better use of password-based authentication.
+While [Unusual Activities](Unusual-activities) establishes access norms for authentication, this pattern focuses on encouraging better use of password-based authentication.
 The patterns may work together to aid in detection and response to compromised access, and in users learning from these instances.
 In [Informed Credential Selection](Informed-Credential-Selection), the pattern focuses on informing users about the data released for authentication in certain contexts, elaborating on how such data might be used.
 With overlapping contexts, these patterns both provide assistance around password-based authentication, together enhancing awareness and usage.

-It has a complementary relationship with the visual cues [Appropriate-Privacy-Icons](Appropriate-Privacy-Icons), [Icons-for-Privacy-Policies](Icons-for-Privacy-Policies), and [Privacy-Color-Coding](Privacy-Color-Coding) as these can help provide simple information on password strength and policies.
+It has a complementary relationship with the visual cues [Appropriate-Privacy-Icons](Appropriate-Privacy-Icons), [Icons-for-Privacy-Policies](Icons-for-Privacy-Policies), and [Privacy-color-coding](Privacy-color-coding) as these can help provide simple information on password strength and policies.

 It also _complements_ the Auto Create Password pattern.